 WordPress 5.0 is slated to bring the biggest change to the CMS in a long time.
 With the rollout of Gutenberg, a block-based content editor, WordPress is taking a huge step towards bringing easy, responsive layouts into content editing.
 It’s the first step in a three-stage plan to revolutionise content, templates and eventually WordPress site-building as a whole.

 WordPress 5.0 introduces an all-new Twenty-Nineteen theme and updates to the previous WordPress themes.
 Suffice to say, the WordPress landscape is going to change massively in the next few years.
 In this article, we take a closer look at Gutenberg, and the other updates set to change the way we build WordPress websites.

-If you're building a website, don't forget to check out our guide to the best web hosting services in 2019 – many of them have WordPress-specific options.
+If you're building a website, don't forget to check out our guide to the best web hosting services – many of them have WordPress-specific options.

 01. New, block-based content editor

 The main change with WP 5.0 is the introduction of Gutenberg, a new-look content editor based around responsive blocks.
 For an in-depth guide, read our introduction to the WordPress Gutenberg editor.
 In essence, content is split up into different types (paragraphs, lists, images, quotes and so on), and editors can insert, move, remove and swap blocks of content around the post or page.
 It is also possible to create reusable blocks, which can be saved and used anywhere, with updates being rolled out automatically across all instances of that block.